OtHanski/reyrey/README.md

 - Calculate and plot beam waist transformations based on the optical line components
 - Save & Load optical line configurations for future use

+In the `savestates/samples` folder there are example setups for playing around.

+Note that if cavity parameters are unstable, currently the cavity calculations simply fail and produce null output (no plot).
+To get a stable cavity to start optimizing parameters from one can use as an initial guess `l_focus = l_free = 1.2 * R_focus` and `theta = 10 deg`.

 Explanation of the UI:

+TODO

 ## Credit